- 16 June 2022

 - Marketing cloud CDPs

 This type of customer data platform works in conjunction with customer relationship management systems as well as email service providers to deliver a more unified view.
-In most cases, vendors of this type of customer data platform are usually well-established cloud service providers.
+In most cases, vendors of this type of customer data platform are usually well-established cloud hosting or dedicated hosting providers.

 - Marketing data integration CDPs